techlead95/marketplace-demo/README.md

-# Marketplace Idea with React/TypeScript
+# Marketplace Example with React/TypeScript

 This project is deployed to [here](https://roaring-fairy-f1240d.netlify.app/).